Live From EuropeSaturday, July 4

 Pääkirjoitus | Maailma palaa, mutta ilmastopolitiikka junnaa paikallaan Eurooppa lämpenee nopeasti, eikä äärimmäinen kuumuus ole enää poikkeuksellista.
 Kyse on turvallisuudesta, taloudesta ja yhteiskuntien vakaudesta, mutta poliitikot hakevat pikavoittoja identiteettipolitiikalla.

-helsingin sanomat · about 5 hours ago
+helsingin sanomat · 7 days ago

 Live From Europe